VPAT - MacOS App Accessibility Conformance Report

 Exceptions include:

-• The dropdown options are not accessible with the keyboard on the Storyboard From Project Manager screen
+• The 'Screen Recorder' options are operable using the mouse alone, they are not accessible for the keyboard users on the Storyboard From Project Manager screen.

-• The 'Font' dropdown is not accessible using the keyboard on the Draw on Screen screen
+• The 'X (Close)' button is operable using the mouse alone, it is not accessible to the keyboard users on the Draw on Screen screen.

 Supports